stolle42/Tutorials/docker/introduction.md

 ```bash
 docker build .
 ```
 Actually, that was not the best command.
-It works, but we can only access and run it by reffering to the imageID available in the command output.
+It works, but the only way to access and run it is by reffering to the imageID from the command output.
 This is somewhat tedious.
-So instead, let's build and name it:
+So instead, let's give it a name during build:
 ```bash
 docker build -t helloworld .
 ```